slu-csci-5030/Just-a-second-connector/Customer Feedback.md

 **Information Radiator for Customer feedback and satisfaction ratings**

-We can create an information radiator specifically focused on customer feedback and satisfaction ratings related to the program's services.
 Here's how we can approach it:

 1. **Data Source**:
    - Customer feedback and satisfaction ratings can be gathered through surveys sent to both job seekers and employers who have used the TWA platform.